 3 Ibid., 130-31.

 4 Ibid., 131.

 5 Daniel Fuller, Easter Faith and History (Grand Rapids, MI: Eerdmans, 1965), 237-38.

 6 Jonathan Edwards, A Treatise Concerning Religious Affections, vol. 1, The Works of Jonathan Edwards, ed.
 Edward Hickman (Edinburgh: Banner of Truth, 1974), 292.

 Image Credit: Sarah Brossart

-Will Burrows is the director of publishing and executive editor at Hosanna Revival.
+William Burrows is the marketing lead at Banner of Truth.
 He is passionate about biblical literacy, biblical theology, and loves teaching and preaching the Word.
-He lives on Michigan’s west coast with his wife and his five beautiful, handsome, striking sons.
-Will blogs at williamburrows2.com and you can follow him on Instagram and Twitter.
+He lives in Pennsylvania with his wife and his five beautiful, handsome, striking sons.
+William occasionally blogs at williamburrows2.com and you can follow him on Instagram and Twitter.